Zenon Licznerski

 Zenon Licznerski (born 27 November 1954 in Elbląg) is a Polish former athlete who competed mainly in the 100 metres.

 He was Polish 100/200 metre champion in 1976, 77.

 He was a member of the Polish sprint relay team that won Gold in the European championship.

 He competed for Poland in the 1980 Summer Olympics held in Moscow, Soviet Union he competed in the 200 metres, where he reached the quarter final.
-Afterward he was a member in the 4 x 100 metre relay where he won the silver medal with his teammates Krzysztof Zwoliński, Leszek Dunecki and Marian Woronin.
+Afterward he was a member in the 4 × 100 metre relay where he won the silver medal with his teammates Krzysztof Zwoliński, Leszek Dunecki and Marian Woronin.